szupi-ipuzs/esphome-external-uyat/README.md

 ## Fan
 ## Light

 # Shoulders of the giants
 Even though I don't like the original tuya component, I still think the Esphome Team did a great job with it.
 Without it I would never be able to write Uyat and I have learnt a great deal just from studying it.
 Thank you Esphome Team!

+# Still to do
+Not necessarily in this order.
+- The low-power protocol (merge lpuyat)
+- The lock protocol
+- The breaker alarm triggers
+- Code quality: use FixedVector, StringRef, stop using get_object_id
+- Remove code bloat
+- Persistently storing & restoring settable values

+# Contributing
+As you can see above there's still plenty to do.
+If you want to help or know how to improve this component, you are more than welcome to create a pull request or drop me a line on [Esphome Discord Server](https://discord.com/invite/n9sdw7pnsn).

 # License
 Since this component is a rewrite, I think it's only fair to keep the Esphome license.